 Nencki Institute of Experimental Biology, Polish Academy of Sciences, Warsaw, Poland

 Adam Szewczyk, born in 1960 in Wroclaw, Poland.
-He is Professor of Biochemistry, Chair of Scientific Council at Nencki Institute of Experimental Biology, Poland.
+He is Professor of Biochemistry, Chair of Scientific Council at Nencki Institute of Experimental Biology, Poland, and since 2022, he serves as a President of Polish Biochemical Society.
 Adam Szewczyk completed his chemical studies at the Warsaw University and his postdoctoral fellowship at Bern University (Switzerland), Institute of Cellular and Molecular Pharmacology - Nice University (France) and at Johns Hopkins University, Baltimore, MD.
 He is the Head of the Laboratory of Intracellular Ion Channels at Nencki Institute.
 Adam Szewczyk’s research is focused on the role ion channels on mitochondrial function and intracellular ion channels pharmacology and biophysical properties of mitochondrial potassium channels.
 Adam Szewczyk served (for 10 years) as Director of the Nencki Institute and (for 9 years) as Federation of European Biochemical Societies - Congress Counsellor at FEBS Executive Committee.
 He has published over 120 scientific articles in the areas of bioenergetics, membrane transport and ion channels pharmacology.

 Professor at the Department of Medical Cell Biology,